-The coach seeking a Farm Team player to perform on his or her team must first obtain permission from the Farm Team coach and then the permission of the player's parent.
+The coach seeking a Farm Team player to perform on their team must first obtain permission from the Farm Team coach and then the permission of the player's parent.
 Participation of a Farm Team player is not mandatory.

 Players brought up from the Farm Team system must be identified as such to the opposing coach and the umpire before the start of the game.
-The Farm Team player must wear an official uniform of either the Primary Team or the Farm Team from which he or she was recruited in order to play.
+The Farm Team player must wear an official uniform of either the Primary Team or the Farm Team from which they were recruited in order to play.